Kuipr/Assembly/docs/grid/breakpoints.md

 # Breakpoints
 Assembly has four responsive breakpoints.
-They can be accessed directly in `SCSS` by calling each variable shown below.
+They can be accessed directly in `SCSS` by calling each variable as shown below.
 ```scss
 $size-mobile:        480px;
 $size-tablet-small:  768px;